todogroup/osposurvey/2020/questions.md

 * Increased participation in external open source projects
 * Faster time to market with new products
 * Increased innovation
-* Culture change toward faster digital transformation, openness and agility
+* Culture change, with improved interaction among departments
 * Better security testing and vulnerability management
 * Other (please specify)
 >Routing: go to Part 5a